 The School for Good and Evil explores the complex world and hard done dynamics of the fairy tales we all love.
 Plucking girls from nothing and making them into the stars of fables.
 Carrying on the royal lines of the hero’s we loved so much and exploring the realities of what happens to Princes when their Princesses realise how much more they do to keep the kingdom alive than their royal counterparts.

-A truly fantastic series for girls and boys alike these books dive into the idea that what we appear and what we are, are not one and the same.
+A truly fantastic series for girls and boys alike these books dive into the idea that how we appear and how we act, are not one and the same.
 The most beautiful girl is not always the kindest and the plainest girl is sometimes the brightest.
 A really empowering novel for young persons these books open up the conversation about society’s perspectives against the realities we all live.

 Our main characters are passionate and courageous.
 Their stories shinning off of the page as their worlds tumble through the most incredible and bizarre changes imaginable.